 Wood is the material most commonly associated with IKEA furniture, and for good reasons.
 It’s renewable, recyclable, durable, ages beautifully and it is an important part of our Scandinavian design heritage.
 At IKEA, we believe that sourced in responsible way, wood is a key change driver for climate mitigation.
 In 2012, we set a goal that by 2020 our wood would be from more sustainable sources.
 We are happy to announce that we have reached this goal and today, more than 98% of the wood used for IKEA products is either FSC-certified or recycled.

-In northern Sweden, the landscape grows into large forests of pine and spruce.
-It’s from areas like this that the wood for HEJNE is felled.
-It meets the IKEA requirements for “wood from more sustainable sources”.
 The key is to use more parts of each tree and to cut transportation costs by producing where the tree is sourced.

 "The first part is harvesting the timber from responsibly managed forests, and then it’s on to the sawmill," says Jesper Gunnerling who helped source the wood.
 The outer sections of the log are what we use to make HEJNE.
 The price for these parts is lower, without losing the benefits of solid wood.
 "There's no difference at all in strength," Jesper says.
 "But furniture makers don't always use this type of wood because it has these natural markings in the timber where branches have come out from the trunk."